 What cards to get before then?

-According to the current rules and best practices of credit card churning, you can apply for one Citi card every 8 days and 2 cards every 65 days.
+According to the current rules and best practices of credit card signups, you can apply for one Citi card every 8 days and 2 cards every 65 days.
 So between now and August 28th you have the option to potentially get 2 Citi cards.

 The other thing to consider is that the new Chase Sapphire Reserve card is slated to come out on August 21st, so if you’re looking at getting that, it’s something to keep in mind.
 Applying for the Chase Sapphire Reserve card wouldn’t have any impact on the Citibank 1/8 and 2/65 rule, though applying for a Citibank card might impact your chances of getting a Chase card under Chase 5/24.